jinsley8/nextjs-supabase-stripe-saas/README.md

     description         text,
     created_at          timestamp with time zone DEFAULT timezone('utc'::text, now()) NOT NULL );
-comment on table public.profiles is 'Lessons for users to view';
+comment on table public.lesson is 'Lessons for users to view';

 -- PREMIUM CONTENT
 CREATE TABLE IF NOT EXISTS public.premium_content (